chef/chef-web-docs/content/chef_compliance_phase.md

 The following examples:

 - Retrieve profiles from Chef Automate, Supermarket, a local file, GitHub, or over HTTP.
+- Display the results on the command line using the default `cli` reporter.
 - Write the results to disk using the default `json-file` reporter to `<chef_cache_path>/compliance_reports/compliance-<timestamp>.json`.

 <!-- markdownlint-disable blanks-around-fences -->